-General Assembly 2008 accepted a declaration on the climate and environment prepared by the Church's Ecological Task Group.
-Read more
+Accepted a declaration on the climate and environment prepared by the Church's Ecological Task Group.
+Read in full here.

-Spanz includes stories that demonstrate the many ways Presbyterian churches throughout New Zealand are responding to complex environmental challenges.
+Spanz magazine has ceased production.
+It included stories that demonstrate the many ways Presbyterian churches throughout New Zealand are responding to complex environmental challenges, examples include:

 - Power to the People project (Summer 2018)